ty-edelweiss/swagger-api/README.md

 ### 1. Prevent you from pushing to your remote repositories accidentally

 Should write down the following scripts on `.git/hooks/pre-push`.

-And have to prohibit you from push api documents to your remote repositories.
+And then, prohibit you from pushing api documents to your remote repositories.

 ```
 #!/bin/bash